microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Server/Docs/MS-RDPBCGR_ServerTestDesignSpecification.md

 * The client initiates an RDP connection to the server, and completes the Connection Initiation phase, Basic Setting Exchange phase, Channel Connection phase, RDP Security Commencement phase and Secure Setting Exchange Phase.

-* The server send a Server Auto-Detect Request PDU with RDP_RTT_REQUEST
+* The server sends a Server Auto-Detect Request PDU with RDP_RTT_REQUEST

-* The client response a Client Auto-Detect Response PDU with RDP_RTT_RESPONSE
+* The client responses a Client Auto-Detect Response PDU with RDP_RTT_RESPONSE

-* The server send a Server Auto-Detect Request PDU with RDP_BW_START
+* The server sends a Server Auto-Detect Request PDU with RDP_BW_START

-* The server send several Server Auto-Detect Request PDUs with RDP_BW_PAYLOAD
+* The server sends several Server Auto-Detect Request PDUs with RDP_BW_PAYLOAD

-* The server send a Server Auto-Detect Request PDU with RDP_BW_STOP
+* The server sends a Server Auto-Detect Request PDU with RDP_BW_STOP

-* The client response a Client Auto-Detect Response PDU with RDP_BW_RESULTS
+* The client responses a Client Auto-Detect Response PDU with RDP_BW_RESULTS

-* The server send a Server Auto-Detect Request PDU with RDP_NETCHAR_RESULT
+* The server sends a Server Auto-Detect Request PDU with RDP_NETCHAR_RESULT

 Continuous Network Characteristics Detection

 * The client builds an RDP connection to the server.

-* The server send a Security Header with RDP_RTT_REQUEST
+* The server sends a Security Header with RDP_RTT_REQUEST

-* The client response a Client Auto-Detect Response PDU with RDP_RTT_RESPONSE
+* The client responses a Client Auto-Detect Response PDU with RDP_RTT_RESPONSE

-* The server send a Security Header with RDP_BW_START
+* The server sends a Security Header with RDP_BW_START

-* The server send a Security Header with RDP_BW_STOP
+* The server sends a Security Header with RDP_BW_STOP

-* The client response a Client Auto-Detect Response PDU with RDP_BW_RESULTS
+* The client responses a Client Auto-Detect Response PDU with RDP_BW_RESULTS

 Network Characteristics Sync after Auto Reconnection